 Check out our publications in Nature on 'Ice loss from the East Antarctic ice sheet during the late Pleistocene interglacials' and Nature Geoscience on 'Dynamic behaviour of the East Antarctic ice sheet during the Pliocene warmth'.

 Another exciting project was the first deployment of the sea floor drill rig MeBo in the Amundsen Sea in 2017.
+We recently published our findings on traces of ancient rainforest in Nature.
+Here is the press release that accompanied the paper.

 From January to March 2018 I sailed on IODP Expedition 374 to the Ross Sea to explore the history of the West Antarctic ice sheet and ocean-ice interaction throughout the Neogene.